IbrahimAli-git/SAD-ADR-Assessment/Choosing-an-ADR-Template/index.md

 ## Status
 Accepted.
 ## Context
 I need to use a decision-recording template to record the decisions I am making throughout the completion of this project.
-This grant me a written record of my work which includes both the context and justification.
+This grants me a written record of my work which includes both the context and justification.
 Before beginning writing up any decisions I had made I was tasked with choosing a specific template.
 There are many options to choose from which include:
-* Lightweight ADR.
+* Lightweight ADR
-* MADR.
+* MADR
 * Business Case
 ## Decision
 To use lightweight ADR.